- SHE. “Ugh, religious people are the worst.”

-How do these people justify such fruitless behavior?
+How do these Christians justify such fleshly behavior?
 Any way they can.
 Any excuse will do.
-Usually by preemptively condemning the people they wanna be terrible to: They’re sinners; they have it coming.
-God’s gonna smite them, so they’re just warning the sinners of this… or in all sorts of little ways, they’re making contributions to the smiting.
+Usually by preemptively condemning the people they wish to be terrible to.
+They’re sinners; they have it coming; God’s gonna smite them, so they’re just making little contributions to the smiting.

-Plenty of my fellow Christians are also trying to resist such fleshly, unloving behavior.
-And like I said, it’s because we’re religious.
+And plenty of my fellow Christians are also trying to resist such fleshly, unloving behavior.
+Because we’re religious.
 We’re trying to perform the good works God laid out for us.
+Ep 2.10 We’re trying to love our neighbors.
+Lv 19.18 Trying to be fruity; trying to be kind.

 “So you’re the real Christians, and they aren’t?” she half-seriously told me.